amirsafiallah/dhcpflood/README.md

 - Creates a DHCP Request packet with that IP and random MAC
 - Broadcasts
 - Waits for receiving ACK/NACK from DHCP Server
-- Picks the next IP address from the ip range and repeat steps again.
+- Picks the next IP address from the ip range and repeats steps again.

 The steps explained above, causes an starvation in DHCP IP assignment.
 So DHCP won't work any more.